eternal-flame-AD/yumechi.jp/content/en/blog/rust-functions-in-cxx-speak.md

 ```

 Since this function cannot mutate any captured variables, it can be passed to and called anywhere, anytime, and as many times as you want (as long as the captured variables are still valid).

+In C++, all lambdas are treated as `Fn` closures, so you can pass them around and call them as many times as you want without any restrictions.

 Side note: If you want to capture a variable by value, you can use the `move` keyword, however this invalidates the original variable: